afnanm1999/20180817-AfnanMirza-NYCSchools/README.md

 - Custom Animation for UITableViewCells
 - Added UISearchBar & UISearchController to make it easier for the user to find a certain school inside of the application.
 - Users can call the school by simply pressing the schools phone number on the Initial Screen (User will have to run the application on a Real Device in order for this to function properly. ).
+- Users can navigate to the school simply by pressing the Navigate to Address button on the Initial Screen.
 - In the Details View Added These Details:
     - Schools SAT Scores
     - Schools Overview
     - Schools Contact Information
     - MapView with Schools location pinpointed

+### How to Use the app

+In order to test the app, project files need to be opened in Xcode 9.2<br/>
+There is no need to configure anything inside of the application source code.
+The project is already configured and can be run directly on a simulator of your choice. when the app first launches it will fetch the School's Data from the City of New York websites API.
+Once the data has been fetched successfully it will then list all of the schools in a UITableViewCell.
+Users can then go ahead and click on a school of their choice.
+This action will present a new View Controller with the Selected Schools SAT Scores and other information.

 ### Instructions